carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/contributing-to-web-components.md

 All commands below should be run at `packages/web-components` directory.

-You can run build integration test by:
+To run build integration tests:

 ```
 > yarn test:integration:build